Smoky Mediterranean Chickpea Soup with Roasted Red Peppers

 Ingredient Notes

-• Spices: The smoked paprika is pretty front and center in this dish, so I recommend getting the good stuff (typically, you can find a high-quality smoked paprika at specialty grocery stores, international food stores, or online).
+• Spices: The smoked paprika is pretty front and center in this dish, so make sure it’s fresh!
+I recommend getting the good stuff (typically, you can find a high-quality smoked paprika at specialty grocery stores, international food stores, or online).
+Aleppo chili adds a fruity, mild heat, but regular chili flakes will work too!

-• Roasted Red Peppers: Jarred roasted red peppers are often brined in salt, so make sure to rinse them thoroughly.
-Can't find jarred peppers?
+• Roasted Red Peppers: Jarred roasted red peppers are often brined in salt, so you’ll want to rinse them thoroughly.
+Can’t find jarred peppers?
 You can also substitute 12 ounces of drained, fire-roasted diced tomatoes.

 • Semi-Pearled Farro: It takes about 25 – 30 minutes for semi-pearled farro to cook in the soup until tender, but if you soak it overnight, it’ll cook even more quickly.
 For more details on purchasing farro, check out my Instant Pot farro post.